vshn/stardog-userrole-operator/README.md

 - Stardog image registry credentials
 - Stardog license

-See https://wiki.vshn.net/x/PIuVEw (VSHN internal) on how to retrieve registry credentials and licenses for Stardog.
+See [the VSHN wiki (internal)](https://wiki.vshn.net/x/PIuVEw) for details on how to retrieve registry credentials and licenses for Stardog.

 ### Init local dev environment